What's in season – May

-However, it is sometimes worth remembering that it’s not really summer just yet – you might need that cardigan for another month.
-Spring produce is also still absolutely at its best right now and, cardigan or not, you might even get the chance to have your first meal in the garden.
-All of these dishes would taste great eaten in the fresh air, even if it’s only warm enough to open a window.
+Although summer is on its way, spring produce is still at its best in May, and you might even get the chance to have your first meal in the garden.
+All of these seasonal dishes would taste great eaten al fresco, even if it’s only warm enough to open a window.

 For more recipe inspiration, see our cucumber collection.

-Naturally slightly sweeter than fully grown potatoes, they taste great in salads or thinly sliced on a white pizza with cheese and rosemary.
+Naturally slightly sweeter than fully grown potatoes, these taste great in salads or thinly sliced on a white pizza with cheese and rosemary.
 And surely no barbecue or garden party is complete without a big bowl of potato salad?
+If you've got time to spare on a weekend, bake our hearty new potato & rosemary focaccia recipe.

 Tip: Dressing the potatoes while they’re still warm helps them soak up all the flavour.